 The Federal Art Project, Photographic Division collection dates from circa 1920-1965, with the bulk of the records spanning the active years of the Federal Art Project (FAP), 1935-1942.
 The collection comprises 12.4 linear feet of mostly photographic prints and negatives that document primarily artwork produced by artists employed by the FAP.
 A smaller number of photographs also document other programs of the FAP, such as art classes and community centers, exhibitions by children and adults, artwork installed in public buildings, project divisions, and demonstrations of art processes by FAP artists.

 Scope and Content Note:

-The collection is arranged into nine series:
+The collection is arranged as 2 series:

 Biographical / Historical:

 Sargent Johnson (1888-1967) was an African American sculptor in northern California.
 He was one of the first African American artists working in California to gain national recognition, and exhibited in many Harmon Foundation exhibitions.
 In the late 1930s, Johnson worked for the Works Progress Administration Federal Arts Project.

 The lender, Lewis Ferbrache, was an administrator of the Oakland Museum of Art and collected materials relating to federally funded art projects for AAA during its New Deal and the Arts project.

 The Archives of American art does not own the original papers.
 Use is limited to the microfilm copy.